khalyk/sgms/README.md

-## Greetings Microservice using AWS/python/chalice
+## Simple Greetings Microservice using AWS/python/chalice

 This microservice was created using Chalice, a python-based serverless microframework for Amazon Web Services (AWS).